Vertebral artery dissection

 In addition to far greater sensitivity to small foci of ischemia (using DWI), and the ability to image the vessel lumen (MRA), MRI is also more sensitive at imaging intramural hemorrhage.

-Fat saturated T1 axial images through the neck are best, demonstrating a sickle-shaped hyperintensity in the wall of the affected vessel (crescent sign).
+Fat suppressed T1 axial images (without contrast) through the neck are standard for detecting cervical arterial intramural hematoma, demonstrating a crescent sign of hyperintensity in the wall of the affected vessel.
+Flow-suppressed T1-weighted MPRAGE sequence has been suggested as a more reliable alternative 12.

 Conventional angiography is traditionally considered the gold standard.
 It may demonstrate focal dilatation, proximal or distal stenosis, or fusiform aneurysmal dilatation 9.